qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 ## 8. Most promising next experiments

-1. **Confirm the basic result.** Run the fixed-duration and variable-timing DM sampled configurations for at least 10 seeds through 400 epochs.
-Require a positive endpoint gap, a reward advantage over never and random encoding, target-memory dependence, and five-checkpoint stability.
-This distinguishes a robust mechanism from a lucky trajectory.
-2. **Audit the mixed objective with the simplest policy.** Optimize the shared temporal policy on the full RM/DM/NM mixture.
-If even the 16-parameter schedule misses the endpoint, the mixed objective or its local geometry—not situation representation—is the first target.
-3. **Improve credit without leaking future relevance.** Compare condition-centered retrospective advantages, multiple random initializations, and gradual mixture annealing.
-These methods may use realized outcomes after $b2$ to assign credit, but the encoding policy must still receive only the current situation state.
-4. **Test a progress-based neural policy.** Constrain the policy to learn a monotonic dependence on observable situation and query completeness, rather than supplying an endpoint flag.
-This encodes the hypothesis that more complete event models should be preferred while leaving the threshold to optimization.
+1. **Stabilize the selected full-mixture method.** Cross a predeclared learning-rate decay with a larger sampled batch while keeping the task, policy inputs, final checkpoint rule, and 400-epoch exposure fixed.
+The aim is to prevent transitions like seed 960's epoch-390 collapse, not to preserve a best checkpoint.
+2. **Remove privileged retrospective labels.** If stability is achieved, replace the condition-centered baseline with a baseline computed from observable prediction outcomes and retrieval matches.
+This asks whether the improvement survives a more natural learning signal.
-5. **Remove reserved memory slots.** After a full-mixture boundary solution exists, use two unreserved slots across the entire trial and test whether the policy still spends capacity at boundaries.
+3. **Remove the one-per-event decision rule.** Give the policy two unreserved slots across $a1$ and $b1$ and test whether it still spends capacity at event boundaries.
+Four- and 40-slot variants are secondary capacity sensitivities.
-6. **Add recurrent state learning.** Pretrain a GRU or LSTM for 600 epochs of 256 fresh sequences, freeze it after the held-out decoding and forced-endpoint preconditions pass, then train the encoding policy for 400 epochs.
+4. **Add recurrent state learning.** Pretrain a GRU or LSTM for 600 epochs of 256 fresh sequences, freeze it after held-out decoding and forced-endpoint preconditions pass, then train the encoding policy for 400 epochs.
-7. **Lock confirmation.** Commit the successful design before running 20 untouched model seeds and 512 new trials per condition.
-Report all seeds, including failures.
+5. **Lock confirmation.** Commit the complete design before running 20 untouched model seeds and 512 new trials per condition.
+Report every seed, including failures, and run the paper-prose task profile separately.

 The recurrent model is not the immediate next implementation step.
 The exact state already fails under the full mixture, so adding a harder representation-learning problem would obscure the present diagnosis.

+## 9. Compute requirement and data placement

+These models are small and CPU-bound.
+On the 48 GB Apple M5 Pro laptop, one fixed-duration 400-epoch seed took 21.4 minutes on average (range 16.0--25.0; 3.57 total process-hours for ten seeds).
+One variable-duration seed took 28.1 minutes on average (24.2--30.0; 4.68 total process-hours).
+The three selected full-mixture seeds took 24.4 minutes each.
+A live process used approximately 0.30--0.36 GB of memory, so memory and GPU capacity are not constraints.
+The ten-seed batches took about 56 and 78 minutes of wall time, respectively, when several single-threaded processes shared the laptop with other experiments.
+Six to eight concurrent seeds are a reasonable local setting; a complete 20-seed replication should take roughly one to two hours of wall time after the code is frozen.

+Della is useful for throughput, not necessity.
+The versioned Slurm array requests one CPU, 4 GB, and 90 minutes per seed, allows ten seeds at once, and writes each seed to a distinct directory.
+A submitted array would probably need two roughly 30-minute compute waves for 20 seeds, plus an unpredictable queue delay.
+No Della job was submitted in this study because the local remote-compute configuration does not contain a Della login, research-group name, NetID, or Python environment; these account-specific values were not guessed.

+The intended remote layout is:

+- repository and small environment files:
+  `/home/<NetID>/learn-hippo`;
+- active raw runs:
+  `/scratch/gpfs/<ResearchGroup>/<NetID>/learn-hippo/runs/<date>-<git-sha>`;
+- compact validated results: the research group's `/projects` space or TigerData, plus a fresh immutable local results directory.

+Della scratch is temporary and not backed up.
+Each completed run should therefore copy back every seed JSON, Slurm log, configuration hash, Git commit, Python version, and package record before scratch cleanup.
+The ready-to-fill submission instructions are in [`scripts/della/README.md`](../../scripts/della/README.md); the scientific configuration does not need to be edited when account paths are supplied.

-## 9. Reproducibility and provenance
+## 10. Reproducibility and provenance

 The implementation, deterministic tests, YAML configurations, compact summaries, and checkpoint curves are versioned.
 Large raw per-step JSON records are retained